Spiekeroog

 Spiekeroog covers an area of 18.25 km2, the shortest distance to the mainland is 5.7 km.
-The island is, with the exception of electronic cars and fire and rescue vehicles, free of cars.
+The island is, with the exception of electric mini cars and fire and rescue vehicles, free of cars.
 A daily ferry service from the harbour of Neuharlingersiel connects the island with the German mainland.
 The island is separated from neighbouring Wangerooge by a gat known as the Harle.

 The origin of the name "Spiekeroog" is disputed.
-Today, most of its people tend to believe that it is a translation of "storage island".
+Today, most of its people tend to believe that it is a translation of "storage island."

 History

 Spiekeroog was first mentioned in 1398 as the island of Spiekeroch.
 At that time, it was a hiding place for pirates.
 They were supported by the islanders, but were not averse to robbing them too.

 In 1625, 13 families lived on the island, making a living from farming, fishing and the production of muschelkalk or shell-bearing limestone.
 In later years, whaling and shipping became increasingly important to the island.
 During the Napoleonic occupation, shipping came to a halt due to the blockade against England which led to great poverty.
 Smuggling goods to and from the then English Heligoland was the only source of income during that time.
 In 1812, England attacked the French settlements on the island, but was repelled.

-At the beginning of the 19th century, the idea of coastal resorts - having originated in England - became popular among the German North Sea islands.
+At the beginning of the 19th century, the idea of coastal resorts—having originated in England—became popular among the German North Sea islands.
 The first coastal resort was founded 1797 on the island of Norderney.
 Since 1820, guests have been using Spiekeroog for holidays.
 A weekly ferry service was established from Neuharlingersiel in 1792 and, since 1842, the service has operated on a daily basis.
 To improve the comfort of tourists and guests, a 1.7 km long horse-drawn railway was built in 1885 between the village and the western beach.
 It was extended in 1892 to the newly built harbour in the southwest of the island.
 This horse-drawn railway was replaced by diesel trains on May, 31st, 1949 which made it the last horse-drawn railway in Germany.
 In 1981, upon construction of the new harbour, the diesel train was put out of service.
 At the same time, the horse-drawn railway was reinstated for tourists and continues to operate to this day.